Born and raised in The Netherlands in 1983, I was drawn to the sky from an early age and decided at the age of 12 that I had to become a pilot.

 Currently I'm flying as a Senior First Officer on the Boeing 747-8 and -400 Freighter; the Queen of the skies.

 At the age of 20 I was hired by ACMI-specialist Denimair as a First Officer on the Fokker 50 Turboprop.
-I flew the wonderful Fokker 50 for almost 2,5 years with operations ranging from European contracts, to local African airlines and military operations and adventures in Afghanistan that have left a deep impression on me ever since.
+I flew the wonderful Fokker 50 for almost 2,5 years with operations ranging from European contracts, to flying for local African airlines and military operations and adventures in Afghanistan that have left a deep impression on me ever since.

 In 2006 I joined Transavia, flying as a First Officer on the Boeing 737.
 In that time I was also working as a ferry- & testpilot on the Fokker 50 and Boeing 737 for Southern Cross International.